DysonMa/FileBrowserManager/README.md

 1. First, run `run.sh` to start the FileBrowser docker container
 2. Config the environment variables in `.env`
-3. Move your large files such as SVGs or videos to `/test_data/test_svgs` folder
+3. Move your large files such as SVGs or videos to `/test_data/large_files` folder
-4. Run `test_fb.py`, it will automatically create a new folder named `TEST` in FileBrowser root direcotry, and execute some CRUD and uploading operations to test the processing flow
+4. Run `test_fb.py`, it will automatically create a new folder named `TEST` in FileBrowser root directory, and execute some CRUD and uploading operations to test the processing flow
 5. Run `profile_performance.py` to see how much time does the FileBrowser take to upload large files

 ## Experimental Result